Health Alerts - Choose Wisely

 (PDF — 681 KB)

 Best Diaper Changing Technique for Newborns to Reduce Colic

 ***UPDATE Great review on www.drmomma.org includes some good additional information for moms.
 This Chiropractor specialises with babies and he shows you the Best possible way of changing your baby’s nappy.
 It’s really Good!
 A must watch Video!!!

 Truly, this is one of the BEST Videos I have seen on Baby Care - Especially for Newborns because Colic can be so distressing for them at such an early age, not long after they have left the security and comfort of your womb.
 Your baby will love you for this if you have been changing their nappy incorrectly.
 Not even the baby nurses will teach you this, they are not aware.
 See how you can protect their little spine from early in life, hey?

 Two other Videos

-Really In Vaccines?
-Mercury, MSG, Formaldehyde, Aluminum the shocking
+What's Really In Vaccines?
+Mercury, MSG, Formaldehyde, Aluminium the shocking truth!

 The interplay of early-life stress, nutrition, and immune activation

 and how this can sometimes relate with cognitive decline issues